Starbomb (album)

-Starbomb is the eponymous debut studio album by American comedy supergroup Starbomb, composed of Dan Avidan and Brian Wecht of American comedy rock duo Ninja Sex Party and Flash animator and Internet personality Arin Hanson.
+Starbomb is the debut studio album by American comedy supergroup Starbomb, composed of Dan Avidan and Brian Wecht of American comedy rock duo Ninja Sex Party and Flash animator and Internet personality Arin Hanson.
 Starbomb brings together the mostly sexually provocative musical stylings of Ninja Sex Party and the video game-based humor of Hanson.
 The album was released on December 17, 2013.
 Starbomb later collaborated on a second album, Player Select, released on December 16, 2014.

 Background

 Shortly after Avidan joined Game Grumps in June 2013, fan speculation and leaks hinted at Avidan working on a new music project with Wecht and Hanson.
 Fans also discovered earlier hints about the band before Dan joined, as well.
 Avidan stated during his guest appearance on the July 12, 2013 stream of Polaris video gaming show Friendzone! that he was thinking of names for a new music project he was starting with Wecht.